dlinh31/Vidlytics/README.md

 ## Installation
-To use the Youtube Data Aggregator, follow these steps:
+To test Vidlytics, follow these steps:

 1. Clone the repository:
     ```bash